remix-run/react-router/docs/routers/create-browser-router.md

     - It is safe to call `match.resolve` for all matches, even if they have `shouldLoad=false`, and it will no-op if no loading is required
     - You should generally always call `match.resolve()` for `shouldLoad:true` routes to ensure that any `route.lazy` implementations are processed
     - See the examples below for how to implement custom handler execution via `match.resolve`
-- **`fetcherKey`** - The key of the fetcher we are calling `unstable_dataStrategy` for, otherwise `null` for navigational executions
+- **`fetcherKey`** - The key of the fetcher we are calling `dataStrategy` for, otherwise `null` for navigational executions

 The `dataStrategy` function should return a key/value object of `routeId -> DataStrategyResult` and should include entries for any routes where a handler was executed.
 A `DataStrategyResult` indicates if the handler was successful or not based on the `DataStrategyResult["type"]` field.
 If the returned `DataStrategyResult["result"]` is a `Response`, React Router will unwrap it for you (via `res.json` or `res.text`).
-If you need to do custom decoding of a `Response` but want to preserve the status code, you can use the `unstable_data` utility to return your decoded data along with a `ResponseInit`.
+If you need to do custom decoding of a `Response` but want to preserve the status code, you can use the `data` utility to return your decoded data along with a `ResponseInit`.

 ### Example Use Cases